TRAINING, RESEARCH, DEVELOPMENT AND INNOVATION

 Composition of the Higher Polytechnic School

-The legal name of the Higher Polytechnic School of Mondragon (Escuela Politécnica Superior de Mondragon Unibertsitatea (EPS-MU)) is Mondragon Goi Eskola Politeknikoa (MGEP).
-It is a mixed cooperative comprising three types of member/s in equal numbers:
+Mondragon Goi Eskola Politeknikoa (MGEP) is a mixed cooperative composed of three types of members in equal numbers:

 - Working members